MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-shortcut.md

 A data consumer who wants to create a database shortcut using invitation tokens must obtain a token from the data provider.
 A token is a code that lets a data consumer create a shortcut to the source database.
 You don't need a token if you create a database shortcut using the cluster URI method.

-To create an invitation token, the data provider can use the follow steps:
+To create an invitation token, the data provider can use the following steps:

 1. Browse to the [Azure portal](https://ms.portal.azure.com).
 1. Browse to the Azure Data Explorer database you wish to use as source.